erlang/otp/INSTALL-WIN32.md

     e.g. `C:\Program`, they might still reside in `C:\Program Files`
     in reality...

-    If you are building a 64 bit verision of Erlang, you should set up PATHs etc a little differently.
+    If you are building a 64 bit version of Erlang, you should set up PATHs etc a little differently.
 I use the following script to make things work in both Cygwin and Msys: